Campanula parryi

-Campanula parryi, or Parry's bellflower, is a plant.
+Campanula parryi, or Parry's bellflower, is a summer perennial found in montane, subalpine open meadows, moist pine woodland, and sunny streambanks; across southern rocky mountain states.
+It is widespread, but sparse within suitable habitat.
+At 2-12 inches (5-30 cm) tall, C. parryi has narrow, linear leaves, thin stems, and periwinkle colored solitary flowers, which are typically upward facing.
+The flower has five petals fused together to create the namesake bell-shape.

 Uses

 It is used medicinally by the Zuni people.
 The blossoms are chewed, and the saliva is applied to the skin as a depilatory.
 A poultice of chewed root is also applied to bruises.